SC EPSCoR/IDeA Solicitation Number 8-CRP2018

 - Awardees should ensure that costs claimed under SC EPSCoR/IDeA Program grants are allowable, allocable, and reasonable.

-Lead PIs should submit their proposals via the SC EPSCoR/IDeA Proposal Submission Portal
+PIs should submit their proposals via the SC EPSCoR/IDeA Proposal Submission Portal.
+If not previously registered in the Portal, please follow the instructions on the main Portal page to register.

 Proposal Review Process